-This Sweet Avocado Yogurt Dip with Greek Yogurt is not only healthy, it may just get your kids eating more veggies!
+This Sweet Avocado Yogurt Dip with Greek Yogurt is not only healthy…it may also get your kids eating more veggies!

 A sweet avocado yogurt dip that is both tasty and healthy?
 Yes, please!